 It was in 2006 that Peter’s first article was published, which chronicled his experiences travelling to the Burning Man Festival in Nevada’s Black Rock Desert.
 The following year, Peter joined the Pennyblackmusic online music magazine.

-Peter lives in rural Derbyshire with his wife and two children.
+Peter lives in rural Derbyshire with his wife and three children, as well as an assortment of hens.
 His hobbies include gaming, dragging his family to science-fiction conventions and feigning deafness so he can keep his nose in a book at dinner time.